 Why Choose Us?

 For many years, attorney Michael P. Fleming has been recognized as a Texas Super Lawyer.
-Mr. Fleming is also one of a small percentage of lawyers in the country who have argued and won a case before the Supreme Court of the United States.
+Mr. Fleming has over 27 years of trial experience and is also one of a small percentage of lawyers in the country who have argued and won a case before the Supreme Court of the United States.